 Key Highlights

-- OpenTelemetry officially graduates to CNCF's highest maturity level.
+- OpenTelemetry has officially graduated to the highest maturity level in CNCF.

 Real-World Impact